zencart/documentation/content/user/new_user_topics/new_misc.md

 ---

-### How do I change the Welcome Guest message?
+### How do I change the "Welcome Guest" message?

-If you want to eliminate “Welcome Guest!”
+If you want to eliminate “Welcome Guest!
 Would you like to log yourself in?” message completely, turn off the Customer Greeting in your
 [Admin -> Configuration -> Layout settings](/user/admin_pages/configuration/configuration_layoutsettings/).
-Go to *Customer Greeting -> Show on Index Page* and set it to 0.
+Go to *Customer Greeting - Show on Index Page* and set it to 0.

 If you want to replace this message with one of your own, edit the file